Ceph97/Javascript/learning/readme8:Arrays.md

 - It does not mutate the original array
 - It can can access current element, index, and the array itself.
 - It takes the following arguments: ```the current element, the current index, and the array itself```
+- You can also add a callback function as a second argument
+    - The callback function takes three arguments: ```the current element, the current index, and the array itself```
+    - The callback function is optional
+    - If the callback function is not provided, the find method will return the first element that is not undefined
 - It only returns an element not an array

 ```javascript